Gacha76/ReConnect/README.md

 Project Showcase: Uploading and displaying projects with descriptions, images, and links.

-Resource Sharing: Sharing articles, tutorials, and other resources by alumni and faculty.
+Resource Sharing: Alumni and faculty share articles, tutorials, and other resources.

 Q&A Forum: Students can ask questions and receive guidance from alumni and faculty.